-One form of mite increasingly thought to be a factor in hair loss from the head (scalp & face) is Demodex Folliculorum – also known as Demodicids.
-Demodicids is a class of microscopic ‘face mite’ related to scabies, ‘bed lice’ & Pediculosis (Capitis/pubis) – the common head lice.
+One form of mite increasingly thought to be a factor in hair loss from the head – scalp and face is Demodex Folliculorum – also known as Demodicids.
+Demodicids is a class of microscopic face mite related to scabies, bed lice and Pediculosis Capitis/Pubis – the common human head and pubic lice.

-Demodicids is not generally well-known outside Dermatology but believed to be associated with various skin complications of the face, such as Acne Rosacea, some Acne Vulgaris (pustules & ‘blackheads’), Folliculitis* & inflammatory areas where hair follicles predominate (such as eyebrows & eyelashes).
+Demodicids is not generally well-known outside Dermatology but believed to be associated with various skin complications of the face, such as Acne Rosacea, some Acne Vulgaris (pustules or blackheads); Folliculitis* or inflammatory areas where hair follicles predominate (such as eyebrows & eyelashes).

-As with other forms of mite, Demodicid are relatively dormant during the day where they tend to remain within the follicle or ‘pore’ to feed.
+As with other forms of mite Demodicid are relatively dormant during the day where they tend to remain within the follicle or skin pore to feed.
 They become active at night, emerging onto the skin surface to mate and lay more larvae eggs – and the Demodicid mite cycle continues.

-Lamentably it’s only been in recent years those presenting with Demodicid ‘symptoms’ have been seriously assessed.
-To be told one is ‘picking’ or scratching at their face and pulling ‘worms’ from under their skin sounds more of a psychiatric issue rather than dermatological!
+Treatment considerations: Unfortunately it’s only recently that patients presenting with symptoms of Demodicid infestation have been seriously assessed.
+To be told one is picking at or scratching at their face and pulling ‘worms’ from under their skin might relate as more of a psychiatric issue than dermatological.

 A biopsy of a suspect appendage or skin area should provide definite proof of Demodicid infestation.
 A combined oral antibiotic to treat mites and topical treatment such as those used for head lice or scabies usually kills the mites and hatching larvae.